Altermagnetic and dipolar splitting of magnons in FeF$_2$

 In the present sample, we did not assess the relative populations of the two magnetic domains, which are related by time reversal symmetry; however, a significant domain imbalance has previously been observed or induced in both Mn- and Fe-based materials.
 It is therefore likely that magnon chirality will be detectable via polarized neutron measurements of the type employed in Ref.~\cite{faure2025_mnf2_neutron}.
 Our calculations further show that chirality is suppressed at integer $L$ values and restored at half-integer $L$ values, where the dipolar splitting vanishes.
 These results highlight the important effect of dipolar interactions on magnon chirality and polarization, particularly in insulating materials where longer-range chiral magnetic interactions are weak.

 {\it Acknowledgments}.
 We are grateful to Melissa Graves-Brook for assistance with the measurements and to Andrei Savici for help with data reduction.
 Work at Brookhaven is supported by the Office of Basic Energy Sciences, Materials Sciences and Engineering Division, U.S.\ Department of Energy (DOE) under Contract No.\ DE-SC0012704.
 This research used resources at the Spallation Neutron Source, a DOE Office of Science User Facility operated by Oak Ridge National Laboratory.
 The beamtime was allocated to HYSPEC on proposal number IPTS-34335.
-Work at UC Santa Cruz was supported in part by a University of California LFRP grant (L25CR8980).
+Work at UC Santa Cruz was supported in part by a University of California National Laboratory Fees Research Program, Grant No. L25CR8980.